 Terms and conditions

-These general terms and conditions apply to all services performed by the lawyers of the law firm Schoups BV - with registered office at De Burburestraat 6-8, box 5, 2000 Antwerp, enterprise number 0473.474.222, and with branch office at Regentschapsstraat 58, box 8, 1000 Brussels ("Schoups") - for its clients.
+1. These general terms and conditions apply to all services performed by the lawyers of the law firm Schoups BV - with registered office at Mechelsesteenweg 127A b1, 2018 Antwerp, enterprise number 0473.474.222, and with branch office at Regentschapsstraat 58, box 8, 1000 Brussels ("Schoups") - for its clients.
 The contractual relationship exists between the client and Schoups, even if the client only has contacts with one or more specific lawyers of Schoups.
 In the event of contradiction, these general terms and conditions will prevail over any contrary general terms and conditions of the client, unless agreed otherwise in writing by one of the partners of Schoups.

-If Schoups is under an obligation (by law, applicable rules of professional responsibility, or otherwise) to conduct a prior or other client investigation, the client will furnish all relevant information, documents and supporting evidence requested by Schoups.
+4. If Schoups is under an obligation (by law, applicable rules of professional responsibility, or otherwise) to conduct a prior or other client investigation, in particular within the framework of the Law of 18 September 2017 on the prevention of money laundering and terrorist financing and on the restriction of the use of cash, the client will furnish all relevant information, documents and supporting evidence requested by Schoups.
 Schoups reserves the right to terminate the performance of its services in the event of non-cooperation by the client, irrespective of whether services were already furnished prior to such non-cooperation and without prejudice to the client’s obligation for payment for legal services rendered and additional charges incurred before termination.